 A post-COP26 dialogue on how evaluative evidence can help deliver the Paris Agreement

-Bringing together evaluators and development practitioners, this event will offer a platform to exchange on the shifts that evaluation practices must undertake to help tackle the climate crisis, while also shedding light on initiatives that trigger transformation at all levels of society, with a focus on development cooperation and humanitarian assistance in agriculture and food security.
+Bringing together evaluators and development practitioners, the event offered a platform to exchange on the shifts that evaluation practices must undertake to help tackle the climate crisis, while also shedding light on initiatives that trigger transformation at all levels of society, with a focus on development cooperation and humanitarian assistance in agriculture and food security.

-Following a key note presentation, participants will be invited to join and discuss in parallel sessions where a short presentation will be followed by facilitated discussions.
-The expected outcome is a collective reflection on the actions and ways forward for advancing the role of evaluation in support to learning and transformation for climate change action.
+Following a key note presentation, participants were invited to join and discuss in parallel sessions and then report back in plenary, in order to foster a collective reflection on the actions and ways forward for advancing the role of evaluation in support to learning and transformation for climate change action.

 Opening remarks by Allison Smith, Director, CGIAR Advisory Services

 Concluding remarks by Andrea Cook, Director of Evaluation, WFP